Home » Where Do Rats Hide in A House?

 Can Rats Hide In Plumbing Pipes?

-These areas provide ample feeding opportunities and a secure place to hide from predators, such as cats, ferrets, and dogs.
+Species like Norwegian rats hide in underground locations, such as sewers and drain pipes.
+These areas provide feeding opportunities and a secure place to hide from predators like cats, ferrets, and dogs.

 According to Frontiers in Physiology, rats are prolific swimmers, capable of altering their swimming force and paddling rate.
 This feat allows them to conserve energy and prevent drowning in sewers.